zerotier/ZeroTierOne/README.md

     sudo /path/to/ZeroTier/home/folder/uninstall.sh

 Windows installers are insane.
 We build our .MSI installers with [Advanced Installer Enterprise](http://www.advancedinstaller.com).
-The Advanced Installer project file is in *ext/installfiles/windows* along with two pre-built and signed .MSI packages that include the ZeroTier tap device driver for 32-bit or 64-bit Intel Windows systems.
+The Advanced Installer project file is in *ext/installfiles/windows*.
 To avoid lasting psychological trauma we recommend leaving Windows installers alone and using the pre-built Windows binaries on our web site.

 ### Using ZeroTier One in Docker Containers